Orthofix Medical (NASDAQ:OFIX) Releases FY 2022 Earnings Guidance

 Orthofix Medical (NASDAQ:OFIX – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
 The company provided earnings per share (EPS) guidance of $0.580-$0.730 for the period, compared to the Thomson Reuters consensus estimate of $0.790.
 The company issued revenue guidance of $475 million-$490 million, compared to the consensus revenue estimate of $488.52 million.

-Orthofix Medical (NASDAQ:OFIX – Get Rating) last issued its quarterly earnings results on Friday, February 25th.
-The medical device company reported $0.27 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.13 by $0.14.
-The business had revenue of $125.06 million during the quarter, compared to the consensus estimate of $124.90 million.
-Orthofix Medical had a positive return on equity of 4.84% and a negative net margin of 8.26%.
-During the same period in the previous year, the business earned $0.44 EPS.
-On average, research analysts expect that Orthofix Medical will post 0.66 earnings per share for the current year.

-Institutional investors have recently made changes to their positions in the company.
-Royal Bank of Canada lifted its holdings in shares of Orthofix Medical by 129,400.0% in the second quarter.
-Royal Bank of Canada now owns 1,295 shares of the medical device company’s stock valued at $52,000 after buying an additional 1,294 shares during the period.
-Cubist Systematic Strategies LLC purchased a new stake in shares of Orthofix Medical during the third quarter valued at $240,000.
-Credit Suisse AG lifted its holdings in shares of Orthofix Medical by 6.1% during the fourth quarter.
-Credit Suisse AG now owns 14,453 shares of the medical device company’s stock valued at $450,000 after purchasing an additional 828 shares during the last quarter.
-Citigroup Inc. lifted its holdings in shares of Orthofix Medical by 35.0% during the fourth quarter.
-Citigroup Inc. now owns 18,060 shares of the medical device company’s stock valued at $561,000 after purchasing an additional 4,686 shares during the last quarter.
-Finally, BNP Paribas Arbitrage SA lifted its holdings in shares of Orthofix Medical by 132.5% during the third quarter.
-BNP Paribas Arbitrage SA now owns 20,469 shares of the medical device company’s stock valued at $780,000 after purchasing an additional 11,667 shares during the last quarter.
+Large investors have recently modified their holdings of the stock.
+Royal Bank of Canada grew its position in Orthofix Medical by 129,400.0% in the second quarter.
+Royal Bank of Canada now owns 1,295 shares of the medical device company’s stock valued at $52,000 after purchasing an additional 1,294 shares in the last quarter.
+Cubist Systematic Strategies LLC bought a new position in Orthofix Medical in the third quarter valued at $240,000.
+Credit Suisse AG grew its position in Orthofix Medical by 6.1% in the fourth quarter.
+Credit Suisse AG now owns 14,453 shares of the medical device company’s stock valued at $450,000 after purchasing an additional 828 shares in the last quarter.
+Citigroup Inc. grew its position in Orthofix Medical by 35.0% in the fourth quarter.
+Citigroup Inc. now owns 18,060 shares of the medical device company’s stock valued at $561,000 after purchasing an additional 4,686 shares in the last quarter.
+Finally, BNP Paribas Arbitrage SA grew its position in Orthofix Medical by 132.5% in the third quarter.
+BNP Paribas Arbitrage SA now owns 20,469 shares of the medical device company’s stock valued at $780,000 after purchasing an additional 11,667 shares in the last quarter.
 Institutional investors and hedge funds own 97.54% of the company’s stock.

 Orthofix Medical Company Profile (Get Rating)